offbeatlabs/funlearn-public/privacy_policy.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at ofbtlabs@gmail.com